1.2 Physical distancing

 On March 12, a two-week closure of all theatres, courthouses, cinemas, gyms, playgrounds and clubs was announced.

-On March 13, the nationwide closure of all shopping centres, cafes, restaurants, bars, museums and archaeological sites and food outlets, excluding supermarkets, pharmacies and food outlets that offer take-away and delivery only, was announced.
+On March 13, the nationwide closure of all shopping centres, cafes, restaurants, bars, museums and archaeological sites, excluding supermarkets, pharmacies and food outlets that offer take-away and delivery only, was announced.
 On March 14, all organized beaches and ski resorts were closed.

 Suspension of religious practices